Dhananjaynathkj/dhananjaynathkj/README.md

 - 🌳 **Lenient Tree**
   *Frontend web application* built using React.js for dynamic and responsive UI development.
+- 🍔 **Numvy**
+  A complete **MERN Stack food ordering and delivery app** with admin and user dashboards, cart, order tracking, and secure authentication.
 - ✋ **Gestura**
   *Sign Language Recognition system* that translates sign language gestures into text or speech, enhancing accessibility.
 - 🏢 **Hostel Management System**
   *Full-stack web application* to manage hostel room allocations, fee tracking, and student records. .

-- 🍔 **Numvy**
-  A complete **MERN Stack food ordering and delivery app** with admin and user dashboards, cart, order tracking, and secure authentication.

 - 💊 **HEAL-PD** *(in progress)*
-  An **AI + Healthcare final year project** focusing on intelligent diagnosis and treatment tracking for Parkinson’s Disease.
+  An **AI + Healthcare final year project** used federated learning and homomorphic encryption in Parkinson's disease.

 ---